OXID-eSales/oxideshop-user-documentation/releases/releases-71/oxid-eshop-710.rst

   For more information see the developer documentation under `Defining dependencies between modules <https://docs.oxid-esales.com/developer/en/latest/development/modules_components_themes/module/module_dependencies.html>`_.

-.. todo: #tbd: Verify URL

 Using Symfony DI containers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Configuring services individually for each subshop

-  .. todo: #03 #tbd: verify URLs when published

   Overwrite the services used by the OXID eShop  for each subshop.

   The Symfony DI container in the OXID eShop allows you to manage services even more flexibly and efficiently.

-  For more information about Symfony DI containers for customizing and managing services, see the developer documentation under `Service Container <https://docs.oxid-esales.com/development/tell_me_about/service_container.html>`_.
+  For more information about Symfony DI containers for customizing and managing services, see the developer documentation under `Service Container <https://docs.oxid-esales.com/developer/en/7.1/development/tell_me_about/service_container.html>`_.

 * Using services in non-DI classes

-  .. todo: #01; #tbd: verify URLs when published

   Make your work as a module developer easier by accessing the central Symfony DI container even in areas that are not intended for dependency injection (DI).

-  For more information, see the developer documentation under `Use services in non-DI classes <https://docs.oxid-esales.com/development/modules_components_themes/module/module_services.rst#use-services-in-non-di-classes.html>`_.
+  For more information, see the developer documentation under `Use services in non-DI classes <https://docs.oxid-esales.com/developer/en/7.1/development/modules_components_themes/module/module_services.html#use-services-in-non-di-classes>`_.

 Installing packages via the command line interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. todo: #02

 To activate a theme, you do not need to use the administrator interface in your :productname:`OXID eShop`.